PublicResourceHello/G-BwK/README.md

 # G-BwK

+## contents
+1. code/BwK_update.sql is the code for BwK parameters update;
+2. code/LinUCB_update.sql is the code for LinUCB parameters update;
+3. code/pid_update.sql is the code for PID parameters update;
+4. code/MATRIX_GROUPSUM.py ,matrix_square.py and identity_matrix_udf.py are the UDFs for matrix operation;
-Due to privacy concerns in AliExpress, we are following the process for approval.
-We will upload codes and logs as soon as possible ,maybe about 11/23/2021, and set status as "ready".
-Thanks
+5. experimental logs/* are the expreimental logs.
+Due to privacy concerns in AliExpress, we can only publish part of the experiment log as completely as possible.

-## status
-In approval